jonatus/pdsnd_github/README.md

 New-York-City.csv

 ### Credits
+All thanks and credit goes to Udacity Learning platform who made everything possible to guide and helped me to accomplished such Project.
+If you want to become Data scientist, I'll encourage to enroll in the programming for data science with python Nanodegree from Udacity and it'll set you lead you there.

-Thanks to Udacity
+Udacity number one!!!
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Udacity dream comes true!!!